denten-papers/xp-routledge/proposal.md

 @nenkova_pyramid_2007]; machine learning [@rasmussen_gaussian_2006;
 @flach_machine_2012]; network analysis [@opsahl_node_2010;
 @szell_measuring_2010; @takhteyev_geography_2012]; and topic modeling
 [@wallach_topic_2006; @blei_probabilistic_2012].
+In describing the
+computational toolkit for literary studies, I want to present not only the possibilities but also the challenges of using quantitative methods to advance humanistic inquiry.

 The chapter will conclude with a case study, most likely chosen from one of the pamphlets published by Franco Moretti's lab.

 ### Chapter 4: Knowledge Design

-Chapter 4 will deal with what I call "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, and textual interface design.
-As with the previous chapter, my aim here is to show the continuity of these practices with long-standing concerns in literary studies like textual criticism, print-making, and book design.
+Chapter 4 will deal with a cluster of practices that I unify under the rubric of "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, and textual interface design.
+As with the previous chapter, my aim here is to show the continuity of these practices with traditional concerns in literary studies like textual criticism, print-making, and book design.

 Knowledge design, as I will then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter, which affects all higher modes of reading, writing, and interpretation: close and distant.
-The building of archives shapes the formation of shared cultural memory, for example, just as e-book design may alter the reader's understanding of the text.
-All forms of contemporary textuality (including print) pass through some form of digital being: from word processors to typesetting tools, online book stores, search engines, and to e-book readers.
+For example, the building of libraries and archives shapes the formation of shared cultural memory, just as e-book design or print-making may alter the reader's understanding of the text.
+All forms of contemporary textuality (including print) pass through some form of digital being: from word processors to typesetting tools, online book stores, search engines, and e-book readers.
 It is vital therefore that literary scholars do not leave these fundamentally literary, textual concerns to technologists who lack deep humanistic training, sensitive to history and cultural context.

 The chapter will end with a case study from a prominent online archive that has changed the reception of its materials in a significant way: something along